Arguments for and against drug prohibition: Arguments that drug laws are effective

-Inefficiency

-Drug laws are ineffective
+Arguments that drug laws are ineffective

 One of the prominent early critics of prohibition in the United States was August Vollmer, founder of the School of Criminology at University of California, Irvine and former president of the International Association of Chiefs of Police.
 In his 1936 book The Police and Modern Society, he stated his opinion that:

 Stephen Rolles, writing in the British Medical Journal in 2010, argues:

 These conclusions have been reached by a succession of committees and reports including, in the United Kingdom alone, the Police Foundation, the Home Affairs Select Committee, the Prime Minister's Strategy Unit, the Royal Society of Arts, and the UK Drug Policy Consortium.
 The United Nations Office of Drugs and Crime has also acknowledged the many "unintended negative consequences" of drug enforcement.

 The editor of the British Medical Journal, Dr. Fiona Godlee, gave her personal support to Rolles' call for decriminalisation, and the arguments drew particular support from Sir Ian Gilmore, former president of the Royal College of Physicians, who said we should be treating drugs "as a health issue rather than criminalising people" and "this could drastically reduce crime and improve health".

 Danny Kushlik, head of external affairs at Transform, said the intervention of senior medical professionals was significant.
 He said: "Sir Ian's statement is yet another nail in prohibition's coffin.
 The Hippocratic oath says: 'First, do no harm'.
 Physicians are duty bound to speak out if the outcomes show that prohibition causes more harm than it reduces."

 Nicholas Green, chairman of the Bar Council, made comments in a report in the profession's magazine, in which he said that drug-related crime costs the UK economy about £13bn a year and that there was growing evidence that decriminalisation could free up police resources, reduce crime and recidivism and improve public health.

 A 2006 report sponsored by the New York County Lawyers' Association, one of the largest local bar associations in the United States, argues on the subject of US drug policy: